-Fixed remuneration varies for different positions/roles depending on each position's actual functional requirements, and it is set at levels which reflect the educational level, experience, accountability, and responsibility needed for a staff member to perform each position/role.
+The Fixed Remuneration varies for different positions/roles depending on each position's actual functional requirements, and it is set at levels which reflect the educational level, experience, accountability, and responsibility needed for a staff member to perform each position/role.
 The remuneration is also set in comparison with standard market practices employed by the other market participants/ competitors.

-The Fixed Remuneration has as a purpose to attract and retain Company's employees.
-This fixed amount of remuneration includes salary, fixed pay allowance and other cash allowances and are all determined based on the role and position of each employee, considering the experience, seniority, education, responsibility, and market conditions.
+This fixed amount of remuneration includes salary, fixed pay allowance and other cash allowances and they are all determined based on the role and position of each employee, taking into account the experience, seniority, education, responsibility, and market conditions.